TRAINING FOR TWO

 Subscribe to our YouTube Channel for more weekly workouts and educational videos!
 We publish one new workout video and 2-3 educational videos a week on our channel.

-Why a Dynamic Pre-Run Warm-Up Is So Important
+Why a Dynamic Warm-Up Before Running Is So Important

 Before a run or race, we want to mobilize, not exhaust.
 That means: